breandan/comp551-p3/README.md

 TensorFlow 1.4+
 ```

-To train our CNN, we expect the following files to be present:
+To train the CNN, the following files should be present:

 ```
 data/train_x.csv